diffFacto/diffFacto/README.md

 # Lastly, we install diffFacto
 pip install -e .
 ```
 Memory efficient attention using [xformer](https://github.com/facebookresearch/xformers) is supported if GPU memory is an issue.
-Please install a compatible version of xformer to save GPU memory. we have test with version `0.0.15`.
+Please install a compatible version of xformer to save GPU memory. we have tested with version `0.0.15`.
 ### Demo
 To generate shapes using DiffFacto, please place the pretrained weights under `pretrained/` folder and the `root` flag under `dataset` in each of the config files `configs/gen_[chair/airplane/car/lamp].py` should point to the data directory.
 Then one can generate shapes by running
 ```